 4. Spa Breaks

 Whilst we’re on the topic of doing things rather than having things, this year I had my best birthday yet as an adult.
 I spent the day at the gorgeous Malvern Spa with my sister.
-A spa voucher is a perfect canadian pharmacy reviews Christmas gift and my favourite thing about it was that I was able to enjoy my sister’s company all day.
+A spa voucher is a perfect Christmas gift and my favourite thing about it was that I was able to enjoy my sister’s company all day.
 In our busy lives, it’s so rare to spend a whole day together.
 The Malvern have some amazing seasonal offers at the moment and if you’re in the West Midlands I can highly recommend it.
 You can also find spa breaks all around the UK via the SpaBreaks website.

 5. Support A Charity